aws/karpenter-provider-aws/designs/carbon-aware.md

 </details>

 #### Provisioning
-In karpenter-core, create a new method `types.go/OrderByCarbonEmissions` and use that in `nodeclaimtemplate.go/ToMachine` and `nodeclaimtemplate.go/ToNodeClaim` instead of `types.go/OrderByPriceEmissions` if Carbon Aware is enabled.
+In `karpenter-core`, create a new method `types.go/OrderByCarbonEmissions` and use that in `nodeclaimtemplate.go/ToMachine` and `nodeclaimtemplate.go/ToNodeClaim` instead of `types.go/OrderByPrice` when Carbon Aware is enabled.

-In karpenter, create a new method `CarbonAwareCreate` in `pkg/providers/instance/instance.go` that is used in `pkg/cloudprovider/cloudprovider.go/Create` instead of `pkg/providers/instance/instance.go/Create` when Carbon Aware is enabled.
+In `karpenter`, create a new method `CarbonAwareCreate` in `pkg/providers/instance/instance.go` that is used in `pkg/cloudprovider/cloudprovider.go/Create` instead of `pkg/providers/instance/instance.go/Create` when Carbon Aware is enabled.

 #### Considerations
-1. 👍 Current consolidation methods are unaffected
+1. 👍 Current consolidation methods are unaffected.
-1. 👎 There might be copy-paste of code from the original consolidation methods to the carbon aware consolidators
+1. 👎 There might be copy-paste of code from the original consolidation methods to the carbon aware consolidators.

 ### Option 2: Use Carbon Aware filtering/sorting methods